 Rosendale is a very small town located in the state of New York.
 With a population of 1,285 people and just one neighborhood, Rosendale is the 709th largest community in New York.
 Rosendale has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Rosendale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Rosendale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rosendale are a mix of both white- and blue-collar jobs.
 Overall, Rosendale is a town of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Rosendale who work in maintenance occupations (11.00%), office and administrative support (10.79%), and art, media, and design (9.96%).

 Of important note, Rosendale is also a town of artists.
 Rosendale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rosendale’s character.